-Back in the late 1990s, The Nostromo Files website was created in tribute to Ridley Scott’s 1979 sci-fi horror film, Alien.
+Back in the late 1990s, The Nostromo Files website was created as a tribute to the film, and specifically, the primary location of most of the film’s events: the commercial towing vehicle USCSS Nostromo.

 Finding none…I created one.